7 Traits of Great Root Cause Analysis Investigators

-3. They are not looking for the single root cause.
+3. They are not looking for a single root cause.
 The worst investigators are always looking for THE root cause.
 The smoking gun.
 The one thing that caused the problem that can be corrected by a simple corrective action.
 THE root cause that they are looking for.

 The best investigators know that most accidents have multiple things that went wrong.
 They facilitate their team to understand all the causal factors and how these causal factors came together to cause that particular incident.

 These root cause facilitators use their SnapCharT® and Safeguard Analysis to show how the problems came together to cause the incident.
 This can help show management how latent conditions are hidden traps waiting to produce an accident that previously seemed impossible.

 4. They dig deeper to find root causes.
 The worst investigators stop when they identify simple problems.
 For the worst investigators, HUMAN ERROR is a root cause.